InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 When performing the prayer,
-symbols such as the crucifix should be removed from the room or area, or at least removed from view, as it is a symbol of death.
+symbols such as the crucifix should be removed from the room or area, or at least removed from view.
+The crucifix, for example is
+a symbol of tilting the world axes, projecting the consciousness at an inauspicious angle, opening undesirable gateways.
+Some traditions associate it with cosmic imbalance and death.

-However, it is acceptable to display an equal-armed cross, at it is a symbol of Ascension.
+However, it is acceptable to display an equal-armed cross, at it is a symbol of balance and Ascension.

 In addition to this ceremony,
 there are a number of [rites and ceremonies]({{ site.baseurl }}{% link _pages/rites.md %})